trntv/apis-list/CONTRIBUTING.md

 Publicly available APIs of any kind (paid or free)

 # Should I make changes in *.md files directly?
-No, they are generated from APIs specifications located in directories inside `apis` and named after API name
+No, they are generated from APIs database in `apis-list.yaml` file

-So, if you want to make changes in `README.md` texts, make changes in `templates/readme.gomd`.
+So, if you want to make changes in `README.md` texts, make changes in [`README.handlebars`](https://github.com/apis-list/apis-list/blob/main/README.handlebars)
+If you want to make changes in API's template change [`api.handlebars`](https://github.com/apis-list/apis-list/blob/main/api.handlebars) file
-If you want to modify api's data, make changes in corresponding specification `apis/[API NAME]/[API NAME].yaml`
+If you want to modify API's information, make changes in corresponding specification in [`apis-list.yaml`](https://github.com/apis-list/apis-list/blob/main/apis-list.yaml) file

 # APIs to add
 Search for issues with labels ["help wanted" and "new api"](https://github.com/apis-list/apis-list/issues?q=is%3Aissue+is%3Aopen+label%3A"new+api"+label%3A"new+api").
 These list one of more APIs that should be added.